jamwt/dreadlock/README.md

     t timeout\r\n

-Your client should raise an exception on `t timeout` (or return an error code, depending on language).
+Your client should raise an exception on `t timeout` (or return an error code, depending on language).  *Note: timeouts are +/- 100ms, so don't count on deadly accuracy.*

 Clients will be given the lock as it is released in first-come-first-serve order.
 If a client's TCP connection